 There are 3 different exercise protocols that can be used depending on your abilities – Naughton protocol: which is slower and flatter; Bruce protocol: for people of average fitness; and Accelerated protocol: for fit people.
 The Cardiac Sonographer and Cardiologist will assess which is most suited to you at the time of your procedure.

 Once the exercise phase is complete, you will be quickly guided back to the bed by the Cardiologist for a second set of ultrasound images to be taken.
 It is important that these images are acquired quickly while your heart rate remains elevated.
 This will give the Cardiologist more information about your heart function under stress.
 You are given a few minutes to recover, then a final set of ultrasound images are taken once you have done so.

 For patients who have difficulty with walking, there is an alternative test called a Dobutamine Stress Echocardiogram.

 A report will be generated by the Cardiologist and the Sonographer, which will then be sent electronically to your referring Doctor on the same day.
 You should contact your referring Doctor for your results and to discuss if any follow up is required.

 Accuracy of Stress Echo Results

 The Accuracy of Stress Echocardiography is approximately 85-90%.
 For a variety of technical and physical reasons there can be false positives (meaning the test suggests a severe artery blockage but subsequent angiography shows only a mild to moderate blockage) or false negatives (meaning to test appears normal and does not pick up a severely blocked artery).
-Depending on your symptoms the reporting doctor or your referring doctor may recommend further testing using a different technique for example CT coronary angiography, Nuclear scanning or Invasive angiography.
+Depending on your symptoms the reporting doctor or your referring doctor may recommend further testing using a different technique for example CT Coronary Angiography, Nuclear Medicine scanning or Invasive Angiography.